 NGT refuses to entertain EDMC plea for handover of landfill site, asks it to sort out issue with DDA

-A bench headed by NGT Chairperson Justice Adarsh Kumar Goel asked the North, East and South Municipal corporations to submit the report within a month.
+A bench headed by NGT Chairperson Justice Adarsh Kumar Goel on Thursday sought a factual and action taken report from DPCC, and New Delhi, South Delhi, East Delhi and North Delhi municipal corporations within a month.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)